wtx20074587/cloudberry-pxf/README.md

 PXF includes built-in connectors for accessing data that exists inside HDFS files, Hive tables, HBase tables, JDBC-accessible databases and more.
 Users can also create their own connectors to other data storage or processing engines.

+This project is forked from [greenplum/pxf](https://github.com/greenplum-db/pxf-archive) and customized for Cloudberry Database.

 ## Repository Contents

-* `external-table/`
-    Contains the CloudberryDB extension implementing an External Table protocol handler
+* `external-table/` : Contains the CloudberryDB extension implementing an External Table protocol handler
-* `fdw/`
-    Contains the CloudberryDB extension implementing a Foreign Data Wrapper (FDW) for PXF
+* `fdw/` : Contains the CloudberryDB extension implementing a Foreign Data Wrapper (FDW) for PXF
-* `server/`
-    Contains the server side code of PXF along with the PXF Service and all the Plugins
+* `server/` : Contains the server side code of PXF along with the PXF Service and all the Plugins
-* `cli/`
-    Contains command line interface code for PXF
+* `cli/` : Contains command line interface code for PXF
-* `automation/`
-    Contains the automation and integration tests for PXF against the various datasources
+* `automation/` : Contains the automation and integration tests for PXF against the various datasources
-* `singlecluster/`
-    Hadoop testing environment to exercise the pxf automation tests
+* `singlecluster/` : Hadoop testing environment to exercise the pxf automation tests
-* `regression/`
-    Contains the end-to-end (integration) tests for PXF against the various datasources, utilizing the PostgreSQL testing framework `pg_regress`
+* `regression/` : Contains the end-to-end (integration) tests for PXF against the various datasources, utilizing the PostgreSQL testing framework `pg_regress`
-* `downloads/`
-    An empty directory that serves as a staging location for CloudberryDB RPMs for the development Docker image
+* `downloads/` : An empty directory that serves as a staging location for CloudberryDB RPMs for the development Docker image

 ## PXF Development